Alexander von Falkenhausen: Trial and pardon

 Falkenhausen and Reeder were sent to Belgium for trial in 1948, where they were held on remand for three years.
 A trial for their role in the deportation of Jews from Belgium but not for their deaths in Auschwitz, began in Brussels on 9 March 1951 and they were defended by the lawyer Ernst Achenbach.

 During the trial, Falkenhausen was vouched for by Qian Xiuling, former French Prime Minister Léon Blum and a number of Belgian Jews, who gave evidence that Falkenhausen and Reeder had tried to save Belgian and Jewish lives.
 Nevertheless, on 9 July 1951 they were convicted and sentenced to twelve years hard labour in Germany.
 On their return to West Germany three weeks after the end of the trial, having served one third of their sentence, as required by Belgian law, they were pardoned by Chancellor Konrad Adenauer.

 Later life

-On return to Germany, he first lived near the then inner German border on the estate of his friend Franz von Papen and then, fearing kidnapping by East German agents, in Nassau an der Lahn.
+On return to Germany, he first lived near the then inner German border on the estate of his friend Franz von Papen near Grüsselbach and then, fearing kidnapping by East German agents, in Nassau an der Lahn.

 In 1950, Falkenhausen became a widower; in 1960 he married his second wife, Cécile Vent (1906–1977), who had been a Belgian resistance fighter.
 He had met her during his imprisonment in 1948, when Vent was a member of the administrative commission of the prisons of Verviers.